hashgraph/hedera-mirror-node/README.md

 ### Mirror Nodes

 - This mirror node software downloads signature files from cloud storage.
-- The signature files are validated to ensure at least 1/3 of the nodes in the address book (stored in a `0.0.102` file) have the same signature.
+- The signature files are verified using the corresponding node's public key from the address book (stored in a `0.0.102` file)
+- The verified signature files are checked to ensure at least 1/3 have the same record file hash
-- For each valid signature file, the corresponding record file is then downloaded from the cloud and its hash verified against the hash contained in the signature file.
+- For each valid signature file, the corresponding record file is then downloaded from cloud storage and its hash verified against the hash contained in the signature file.
 - The downloaded record file contains a previous hash that is validated against the last processed file to verify the hash chain.
 - Record files can then be processed and transactions and records processed for long term storage.